matthewjburton/matthewjburton/README.md

 - 👋 Hi, I’m Matthew Burton
 - 👀 I’m interested in game development, data analytics, and artificial intelligence
 - 🔍 I'm looking for opportunities to learn new skills and diversify my toolbelt
-- 👾 I'm currently participating in my first game jam
+- 🌐 I'm currently working on my personal website
 - 🎓 I’m majoring in computer science at High Point University
 - 📫 Connect with me at mattjburton64@gmail.com